 Get movie showtimes, book restaurants based on Yelp reviews, or find business opening hours with your Echo.
 This feature also makes using your phone physically obsolete.

 Sports Fan?
 You'll love Amazon Echo's ability to keep up with all the latest league-based sports.
 Your Amazon Echo can pull up final or in-progress game results and even keep you up to date with match schedules.
 Here are a few sports-related questions you can ask Alexa:

 "Alexa, what is the score of the New York Knicks game?"

 12. Check stocks

 Checking your portfolio status daily or hourly?
-Worried about that impending bear market they keep peddling?
+Worried about that impending bear market they keep speculating about?
 Alexa is here to help you.
-If you enable the Fidelity Investments skills, she’ll reel off stock stats, quotes or news all day long.
+If you enable the Fidelity Investments skills, it'll reel off stock stats, quotes, and news all day long.

 13. Do a quick workout

 By enabling the 7-minute workout skill you can get a rapid-fire workout perfect for mornings or just before bed.
 Once enabled, simply command your Amazon Echo "Alexa, start a seven-minute workout" and rest is up to you.
 You can also find images and tutorials in the Alexa app if you don't know how to do a certain exercise.

 No matter how you feel about politics you should try to keep yourself up-to-date on current events.
 By enabling NBC News skill you can ask Alexa to keep you up to date on the ongoing events of the world of politics.
 However, in this current political landscape, maybe this should be avoided.